cyverse/openstack-ansible-host-prep/docs/post-deployment.md

 	    #server infra1_glance_container-<id> 172.29.239.<ip1>:9191 check port 9191 inter 12000 rise 3 fall 3
 	    #server infra2_glance_container-<id> 172.29.238.<ip2>:9191 check port 9191 inter 12000 rise 3 fall 3
 	    server infra3_glance_container-<id> 172.29.239.<ip3>:9191 check port 9191 inter 12000 rise 3 fall 3

 	```

+### Galera cluster loses quorum
-1. If all of the `Infrastructure Control Plane Hosts` go down or reboot at once, this will have disasterous affect on Galera MySQL Cluster, as it will likely not recover, and have split-brain issues.
-To fix this, follow the steps listed here: <http://docs.openstack.org/developer/openstack-ansible/liberty/install-guide/ops-galera-recoverysingle.html>
+If all of the `Infrastructure Control Plane Hosts` go down or reboot at once, this will have disastrous affect on Galera MySQL Cluster, as it will likely not recover, and have split-brain issues.
+See [Galera cluster recovery](http://docs.openstack.org/developer/openstack-ansible/newton/developer-docs/ops-galera-recovery.html) for more information.

 ## Hardening your cloud